 - 1. Three unexcused tardies are equal to one unexcused absence. - 2.
-After the tenth tardy in a semester, a notification will be sent home to inform parents.
-It must be signed and returned to the homeroom teacher. - 3.
-After the fifteenth tardy in a semester, the administration will meet with the parents to discuss reasons and solutions for tardiness/absenteeism.
-If the situation is not resolved, it could result in the student's inability to return to Holy Ghost Catholic School. - 4.
-Ten or more unexcused absences in a school year could result in retention and/or the inability of the student to return to Holy Ghost Catholic School. - 5.
-An accumulation of 17 or more excused or unexcused absences could result in retention and/or the inability of the student to return to Holy Ghost Catholic School.
+After the ninth tardy in a semester, a notification will be sent home to inform parents that the student is in jeopardy of being dropped from the roll due to interruption of instruction.
+The notification must be signed and returned to the administration. - 3.
+Ten or more unexcused absences in a school year could result in retention and/or the inability of the student to return to Holy Ghost Catholic School. - 4.
+An accumulation of 15 or more excused or unexcused absences could result in retention and/or the inability of the student to return to Holy Ghost Catholic School.